wakululuu/tp/docs/DeveloperGuide.md

        Use case resumes at step 4.

 * 5f.
-The worker is already assigned to the shift under a role.
+The worker is already assigned to the shift under the same role.

      * 5f1.
 McScheduler shows an error message.

-       Use case ends.
+       Use case resumes at step 4.

+* 5g.
+The worker is already assigned to the shift under a different role.

+     * 5f1.
+McScheduler shows an error message.

+     * 5f2.
+User reassigns worker to a different role for the same shift (UC-017)

 #### Use case: Unassign a worker from a shift (UC-008)